Seiko 5 SNK355 Review & Complete Guide

-There are few automatic watches in the same price point as the Seiko 5 SNK355.
+There are few automatic watches at the same price point as the Seiko 5 SNK355.
 In addition to this, there are even fewer that can compete with the SNK355 in terms of quality, finish, and reliability.

-Due to Seiko’s century-long watchmaking expertise, and big-scale mass production, Seiko is able to produce watches at exceptional prices whilst still maintaining a good quality, which means great value for money.
+Due to Seiko’s century-long watchmaking expertise, and big-scale mass production, Seiko is able to produce watches at exceptional prices whilst still maintaining good quality, which means great value for money.

 In this price range, there really are few automatics that offer as great value for money as the SNK355.
 It’s classic, clean, elegant, and of course very qualitative for the price.
 Yes, there are many areas for improvement when it comes to this watch, not to mention the clasp, but at the same time, it’s important to keep in mind its price.
 And overall, it’s still a great watch for the money.